Emoji History: Origins, Fun Facts & Most Popular Icons

-Emojis are more than just cute faces on your screen; they’re a digital language that’s reshaping the way we communicate.
+Emojis are more than just cute faces on your screen; they’re a digital language reshaping how we communicate online.
+From memes to internet slang, they’ve become a cornerstone of digital culture.
 But where did they come from?
 Who created them?
 And how did they evolve into a global phenomenon?
 Let’s take a quick scroll through emoji history and uncover a few things you probably didn’t know.

 1. The First Emojis Are Now in a Museum! 🖼️